HOME Family Pages Computer Help Story List Making Pictures All Pages

 “Spelling” is hilarious, but it’s worth leaving it on.
 Sometimes it helps.
 Just don’t expect it to recognise any computer or software related words!
 Tick “Always check spelling…” and “Suggest replacements…” In the “Always ignore…” bit, it doesn’t matter too much what you choose.

-I know nothing about “Security”.
-I don’t use a credit card, nor do I shop on line, so I wouldn’t know what settings to choose.
-Very high, I’d think, although that might prevent some special effects from working.
-If money is involved in your email, you’re better off with a safer client anyway.
+I know nothing about "Security".
+I don't use a credit card, nor do I shop on line, so I wouldn't know what settings to choose.
+Very high might prevent some special effects from working.
+If money is involved in your email, you're better off with a safer client anyway. top

 connection tab, with ASK ticked and HANG UP blankFor “Connections”, I’ve done this.
 You’ve heard about people getting huge phone bills because their modem kept dropping out and redialling, and I think that’s what this one’s about.
 Of course, on a more sinister note, absolutely monumental phone bills can be run up if your machine is invaded by a phone dialler, a secretive and particularly nasty parasite.
 To learn more about secret invaders, visit this helpful site.
 On the other hand, I don’t want the connection broken until I choose to break it, so the “Hang up” box is blank.